Turkish opposition leaders meet to counter Erdogan's system

-In a statement following the working dinner, the party leaders said Turkey was experiencing “the deepest political and economic crisis” of its history and blamed it on the executive presidential system.
+In a statement following the dinner Saturday night, the party leaders said Turkey was experiencing “the deepest political and economic crisis” of its history and blamed it on the executive presidential system.
 They said their joint goal was to transform Turkey’s governance to a “strengthened parliamentary system.”

 They did not mention President Recep Tayyip Erdogan by name, but their clear aim is to find a way to work together to unseat him.

 After more than 11 years as Turkey’s prime minister, Erdogan was elected president in 2014.
-At the time, the position was primarily ceremonial, however in 2017 Turkish voters approved an executive presidential system, greatly expanding Erdogan’s powers at the expense of those of the prime minister and parliament.
+At the time, the position was primarily ceremonial.
+But in 2017, Turkish voters approved an executive presidential system, greatly expanding Erdogan’s powers at the expense of those of the prime minister and parliament.
 Erdogan was re-elected the following year.
 Critics call the system “one-man rule.”

 The leaders at the dinner were Kemal Kilicdaroglu, the head of the main opposition Republican People’s Party; Meral Aksener from the nationalist Good Party; Temel Karamollaoglu from the conservative Felicity Party; Gultekin Uysal from the Democrat Party; Democracy and Progress Party’s Ali Babacan; and Future Party’s Ahmet Davutoglu.
 They had previously conducted bilateral meetings but Saturday’s meeting was their first all together.
 They are expected to release details of their agreement on Feb.
 28.